Caring for Your 12-Month-Old

 - Try to encourage regular mealtimes for your baby, preferably together with the family.

 - While most 12-month-olds have teeth, they are not the teeth used for chewing.
-Be sure that the foods you offer are soft and cut in small pieces.
+Be sure that the foods you offer are soft and cut in pieces smaller than the size of a dime.

 - Some high-risk foods, including nuts, popcorn, hot dogs, whole grapes, and hard, raw vegetables, can present a choking hazard for your baby.
 Take care to avoid offering these.